fizban007/CoffeeGPU/README.md

 Here `-n` gives the number of resource sets; each resource set includes `-a` number of MPI tasks, `-c` number of CPU cores and `-g` number of GPUs. `--smpiargs="-gpu"` is needed in order to enable CUDA-Aware MPI.

+To submit a batch job, we can use the command

+    bsub submit.lsf

-To submit a batch job, we can use `bsub submit.lsf`, and an example for the submit file `submit.lsf` is the following:
+And an example for the submit file `submit.lsf` is the following:

     #!/bin/bash
     # Begin LSF Directives